3-year-old boy killed in drive-by shooting on Easter Sunday

-DEKALB COUNTY, Ga. - Police are investigating a drive-by shooting that left a 3-year-old dead in DeKalb County, Georgia.
+DEKALB COUNTY, Ga - Police are investigating a drive-by shooting that left a 3-year-old dead in DeKalb County, Georgia late Sunday night.

 “She saw somebody who was pointing what appeared to be a paintball gun at her vehicle and she heard a real gunshot,” DeKalb County Police Chief James Conroy said.